fingerprintjs/fingerprint-pro-segment-source-function/README.md

 }
 ```

-This is how each field in the Page Spec is populated:
+This is how fields in the Page Spec are populated:

 | Page Spec field           | Source field in Fingerprint Pro `result` or metadata passed to `segment`                                  |
 | ------------------------- | --------------------------------------------------------------------------------------------------------- |